 Open your firewall software and open the port that SQL Server listens on.
 For the default instance, this is typically port 1433 for TCP/IP connections.
 For more information, see Configure a Windows Firewall for Database Engine Access in SQL Server Books Online.

 To create a local report server database

 Start the Reporting Services Configuration Manager and connect to the report server instance for which you are creating the database.
-For more information, see How to: Start the Reporting Services Configuration Tool.
+For more information, see Reporting Services Configuration Manager (Native Mode).